LeslyeCream/Timeline-reminders/README.md

 ***
 `main_yaml_key` This is the main metadata key that the script will use to extract the date of each note.
 By default is Reminder but I can be any other: Created, Updated, Date, etc.
 ***
-`reverse_sort` Reverses the order of the timeline (more distant reminders first or vice versa).
+`descending_sort` Reverses the order of the timeline (more distant reminders first or vice versa).
 By default the closest ones to the current date is displayed.

 ***